Suhail8026/CALCULATOR/README.md

 - Input is taken via on-screen buttons.
 - JavaScript functions (`fun()`, `result()`, etc.) handle the logic and update the display.
 - CSS styles are applied to ensure a user-friendly interface.
+# Feedback

+If you find bugs or have suggestions, feel free to open an issue or contribute!